 3. Explore touchpools at the Aquarium of the Bay.

 The Aquarium of the Bay is at the entrance of Pier 39.

 Explore touch-pools full of sea stars, rays and housing sharks, walk through a 300-foot acrylic tunnel and gaze up at sea life.
 Take the elevator to the lower floor, and be mesmerized by tanks full of ethereal moon jellies.

 #1 Guide to Pier 39

-Explore the psychedelic Mirror Maze, with a tunnel of mirrors and arched hallways illuminated in fluorescent light.
+Explore the psychedelic Mirror Maze at Pier 39, with a tunnel of mirrors and arched hallways illuminated in fluorescent light.
 See how long it takes to find your way out!

 Walk up and down the free Piano Steps, sounding a note with each footstep.
 This fun, interactive exhibit was created by artist Remo Saraceni.
 You might remember his Floor Piano in the Tom Hank’s movie “Big”.

 Catch a free show at the Center Stage, just near the carousel.
 See magicians, clowns and other performers, most certain to delight your kids.

 Ride the historic, double-deck Carousel at Pier 39, with stunning hand paintings of San Francisco landmarks.
 This jewel-like, Italian carousel has 1,800 golden lights.
 Fun fact, there used to be a pool of jello at this site, that tourists dove into, to retrieve items!

 Jump twenty-feet high on a bungee trampoline, and peer up over the crowds at the Pier 39.
 It's fine for kids as long as they meet minimum height requirements.